KookaburraCoder/code-challenge-1/README.md

 - ‘Active’ customers who have not placed any orders during the last 12 months in ORANGE
 - ‘Active’ customers who have placed a minimum of RM200.00 in sales over the last 3 months in GREEN (check the ‘OrderStatus’ and make sure you are only including ‘Completed’ orders in this calculation)
 - Include a total order count for each customer

+## Known Issues
+- Number of orders per customer are set to the same amount in the database seeder... unsure how to handle this, will review later.